dufourc1/dufourc1/README.md

 ### Hi there 👋

 - 🔭  Currently working on networks
-- 💬  Interested in machine learning and deep learning applied to biology
+- 💬  Interested in machine learning and deep learning applied to graph data
 - ☕  Surviving mostly on caffeine

 <!--